muhamuhamuha/comptia/securityplus/overview.md

   5. Elit.
       Hackers who find and exploit vulnerabilities before anyone else does.
       1 in 10,000 are Elite

-  ## Threat Actors.
+### Threat Actors.
   Script kiddies.
-*    Hackers with little to no skills who only use the tool and exploits written by others.
+**    Hackers with little to no skills who only use the tool and exploits written by others.

-  cktivists.
+  Hacktivists.
 *    Hackers who driven by a couse like social change, political agendas, or terrorism.

   Organized Crime.